Old Princetown Road: Current status

 The road's original alignment is today known as University Avenue in Charlottetown.
 North-west of the city, the road is in use as Route 2 (Malpeque Road) as far as Hazel Brook.
-From there the road is known as Hazel Brook Road, a dirt road, and Mill Road, an unmaintained dirt roadway.
+From there the road is known as Hazel Brook Road, a dirt road numbered Route 228, and Mill Road, an unmaintained dirt roadway.
 At Warburton Road, Mill Road becomes Old Princetown Road, which continues to Route 231 (Millvale Road).
 Here the road is interrupted, the portion further north having been replaced by farmland.

 At South Granville the road resumes, in the form of a 1.5 km dirt hiking trail through a scenic area known as the Devil's Punchbowl.
 On December 12, 2008, the trail was added to the Canadian Register of Historic Places.
 The road then continues as Princetown Road for 6.5 km, where it is interrupted by the Red Sands Golf Course.

 North of Red Sands, the former road is in use as Route 6 for 2.6 km, then a short section of Thompson Point Road, then Route 104 for another 4.0 km.
 Old Princetown Road diverts from Route 104 and continues another 5.0 km to Route 103 outside Malpeque Bay.
-North of this point the original alignment has been erased by modern municipal lots.